- Planning your arrival

 Having a personal cell phone is a necessity while living and studying in Paris.
 It is essential to be able to contact the school, family, friends and emergency services.

-If you possess an unlocked phone or if plan to purchase one here, France has several cell phone providers.
+If you possess an unlocked phone or if you plan to purchase one here, France has several cell phone providers.
 Having a French phone number is necessary while living in Paris.
+Foreign cell phone numbers are not always appreciated by callers.
+Their providers may surcharge them for these calls.

 You can also buy a prepaid cell phone card that you can recharge when credit has run out or sign up for a contract.
 A contract can be monthly or annual.
 To sign up for a contract, you will need: an ID or valid passport, your bank account information, a French permanent address and a utility bill (electricity, gas…).
 The company will ask for your bank information so that each month, the amount of the bill is automatically debited from your bank account.
 The utility bill that you present is proof that you are living in France.

-The easiest way to set up cell phone and internet service is to go directly to any one of the providers: Free, SFR, Bouygues Telecom, Orange …).
-Inquire about the most reasonably priced service for your needs.
+The easiest way to set up cell phone and internet service is to go directly to any one of the providers: Free, Sosh, Red, SFR, Bouygues Telecom, Orange … Inquire about the most reasonably priced service for your needs.
+If you choose a cell phone plan, you must already have an address in France & proof of residence and French bank account.

 Having a French bank account is invaluable for long stays in France and is highly recommended for anyone accepted to our Bachelors and Masters programs.
 It will be easier to pay rent, phone bills and other expenses.
 French housing financial aid, reimbursements from the French Healthcare Insurance will be deposited directly to this account.
 In addition, you will not be charged for each transaction and you will not have to worry about the exchange rate.